iamvartikasingh/INFO_6150_Assignment_10/README.md

 The Job Portal project is a comprehensive application built using React, Material UI, Axios, and Node.js (backend).
 The application offers job seekers a user-friendly interface to explore job listings and view company profiles, with integrated login and session management.

 ## Features

-	1. Login and Session Management: Secure login using stored usernames and passwords with session management.
+1. Login and Session Management:
-	2. Job Portal Pages and Routing:
-	  1. Home
-	  2. About
+	•	Secure login with session handling.
+	•	Role-based redirection (Admin and Employee).
-	  3. Job Listings
+	2. Job Listings with Pagination:
-	  4. Contact
+	•	Dynamic job data retrieved from the backend using Axios.
+	•	Pagination for browsing large job datasets.
-	  5. Company Showcase
+	3. Company Showcase:
-	  6. Job Listings with Frontend Data: Displays job data dynamically using Material UI components and Axios for API integration.
-	  7. Company Showcase with Image Gallery: Displays a gallery of company images sourced from a backend server.
+	•	Displays a gallery of companies with images and descriptions.
-	  8. Material UI Components: Utilizes various Material UI components for a consistent and polished user interface.
+	4. Material UI Components:
+	•	A polished and consistent user interface with modern components.
+	5. Contact Page:
+	•	Allows users to reach out with queries or feedback.
+	6. Responsive Design:
+	•	Fully responsive and optimized for various devices.

+## Admin Features:

+	1. Admin Dashboard:
+	•	Manage job postings and users through a dedicated admin interface.
+	2. Add Jobs:
+	•	Allows admins to create new job postings with fields like company name, job title, description, and salary.
+	3. Create Users:
+	•	Admins can create new users (Admin or Employee roles).
+	4. Role-based Access Control:
+	•	Protected routes to restrict access based on user roles.

 ## Project Structure